 Ian Fraser is an award-winning journalist, commentator and broadcaster who writes about business, finance, politics and economics.
-His work has been published by among others The Sunday Times, The Economist, Financial Times, BBC News, Thomson Reuters, Dow Jones, Daily Mail, Mail on Sunday, Independent on Sunday, the Herald, Sunday Herald, The Scotsman, Accountancy, CA Magazine and Citywire.
+He has written for titles including The Economist, Financial Times, The Sunday Times, The Times, Daily Telegraph, Daily Mail, Mail on Sunday, Independent on Sunday, the Herald, Sunday Herald, BBC News, Thomson Reuters, Dow Jones, Accountancy, CA Magazine and Citywire.

-He is a judge on the Scottish Legal Awards and was an external member of the Institute of Chartered Accountants of Scotland’s Future of Assurance working group (June-December 2010).
-In 2009-10, Ian was visiting lecturer at the department of film, media and journalism at the University of Stirling, where he taught on the UK’s first MSc in financial journalism, a course he helped to launch.
+He served as a judge on the Scottish Legal Awards from 2008 to 2013, and was an external member of the Institute of Chartered Accountants of Scotland’s Future of Assurance working group in 2010-11.
+In 2009-11, Ian was visiting lecturer at the department of film, media and journalism at the University of Stirling, where he taught on the UK’s first MSc in financial journalism, a course he helped to launch.

-After 12 years working in London and Paris, Ian returned to Scotland to help launch the Sunday Herald in February 1999.
-Appointed by founding editor Andrew Jaspan, he was financial editor until March 2006, when he left to go freelance and broaden his career.
-Stand out articles from the Sunday Herald include World Bank rebel wages war on Wall Street (July 7th, 2002) and After the fall (October 5th, 2008).
-A stand out article from the Financial Times is Why a crash is on the cards (November 27th, 2006)
+After spending 12 years working in London and Paris, Ian moved to Scotland when he helped launch the Sunday Herald in February 1999.
+Appointed by founding editor Andrew Jaspan, he was financial editor and deputy business editor from 1999 until 2006, when he left to go freelance and broaden his career, whilst remaining a regular contributor to the newspaper.
+Stand out articles from his days at the Sunday Herald include World Bank rebel wages war on Wall Street (July 7th, 2002) and After the fall (October 5th, 2008).
+A key article Ian wrote for the Financial Times was Why a crash is on the cards (November 27th, 2006)

-During the 1990s, Fraser had senior editorial roles at Director and EuroBusiness magazines and edited internal magazines for Unilever.
-In the early to mid-1990s, he worked as a freelance journalist and travel writer, based in London and Central & Eastern Europe, contributing to titles including Financial Times, Daily Telegraph, Independent, Independent on Sunday, The Guardian, The Observer, The European, The Scotsman and GQ.
+During the 1990s, Fraser held senior editorial roles at Director, where he was editor for two years, and EuroBusiness, and was editor of internal magazines for Unilever.
+In the early to mid-1990s, he worked as a freelance journalist and travel writer, based in London and Central & Eastern Europe, contributing to titles including the Financial Times, Daily Telegraph, Independent, Independent on Sunday, The Guardian, The Observer, The European, The Scotsman and GQ.

-In addition to mainstream journalism, Ian occasionally writes — or ghost-writes — articles for corporates including Baillie Gifford, Centrica Energy, Co-operative Group, Deutsche Bank and Standard Life.
-He also occasionally provides media-training services to financial institutions and professional services firms.
+In addition to mainstream journalism, Ian blogs for Huffington Post, Naked Capitalism and at his own website.
+Many of his blogs are cross-posted on Seeking Alpha, The Economic Populist, Economy Watch and Mindful Money.
+Ian also occasionally writes — or ghost-writes — articles for corporate clients.
+These have included Baillie Gifford, Centrica, Deutsche Bank and Standard Life.
+He also provides media-training services to financial institutions and professional services firms.
 He always declares such assignments to commissioning editors.

-Ian speaks fluent French and graduated M.A. (honours) in English from the University of St Andrews.
+Ian speaks fluent French and graduated M.A. (honours) in English Language and Literature from the University of St Andrews, where he also studied Economics, History of Art and Medieval History.
 He is member of the Chartered Institute of Journalists, the world’s oldest professional body for journalists.
 Ian has won and been shortlisted for a number of UK journalism awards.